-Following acceptance to Huntingdon College, each student should submit a deposit in the amount of \$200 if the student will be a campus resident, or \$150 if the student will commute from home.
+Following acceptance to Huntingdon College, each student should submit a deposit in the amount of \$250 if the student will be a campus resident, or \$200 if the student will commute from home.
 This is due May 1 for fall term enrollment, or December 1 for spring term enrollment, or 30 days after the date of acceptance if the acceptance was issued after April 1 or November 1, respectively.
 Deposits are refundable if requested in writing before the May 1 and December 1 deadlines, respectively.
-The tuition deposit does not cover any other new student fees or deposits.

-1

 Application Fee \$25

-Deposit for Residents \$200
+Deposit for Residents \$250

-Deposit for Commuters \$150
+Deposit for Commuters \$200

-TUITION & FEES: 2001-2002
+TUITION & FEES: 2002-2003

 The following charges are made each semester unless otherwise noted.

 TUITION

-12 or more hours including January Term \$5,750
+12 or more hours including January Term \$6,900

-Fewer than 12 hours (per hour) \$450
+Fewer than 12 hours (per hour) \$575

-Audit (per hour)\$225
+Audit (per hour) \$250

+Tuition supports a variety of student activities and services, including a World Class Travel Experience in the junior or senior year, the Huntingdon Plan Computer Program with technical support, Student Government Association (SGA) fees and sponsored events, publications and lectures.
+Tuition also provides support for the Counseling Office, the Career Resources Office, the Delchamps Student Center facilities, and for internship coordination.

+Students who transfer from Huntingdon College or who graduate before completing four full years will be assessed a nominal fee should they wish to purchase their computers, or if they participate in a Travel Experience.

+The Huntingdon Plan is a comprehensive program encompassing such areas as curriculum, multi-cultural travel experience, and the provision of lap-top computers for entering students.
+Freshman and Sophomore transfers will be able to fully participate in the Huntingdon Plan.
+Junior and Senior transfers must choose to participate in either the computer or the travel portion of the Huntingdon Plan.

 ROOM AND BOARD

-In recognition of the various needs of the individual student, Huntingdon College offers

-a variety of room options:
+In recognition of the various needs of the individual student, Huntingdon College offers a variety of room options:

-Blount Hall-Six Person Cluster
+Blount Hall-Six Person Cluster \$2,910

-Blount Hall-Four Person Suite\$3,735
+Blount Hall-Four Person Suite \$3,785

-Blount Hall-Hotel Style Room\$3,075
+Blount Hall-Hotel Style Room \$3,125

-Blount Hall-Single (Based on availability in Clusters only) \$4,275
+Blount Hall-Single (Based on availability in Clusters only) \$4,325

-Searcy Hall-Double occupancy\$2,875
+Searcy Hall-Double occupancy

-Searcy Hall-Single occupancy only (Based on availability)\$3,875
+Searcy Hall-Single occupancy only (Based on availability) \$3,925

-Huntingdon College offers three board plan options: The 20 "Transferability" Meal Plan

-allows a student to eat 20 meals per week in the dining hall or spend up to \$2.00 for breakfast.

-\$2.50 for lunch, and \$3.00 for dinner in the Delchamps Student Center Snack Bar.
+Huntingdon College offers three board plan options: The 20 "Transferability" Meal Plan allows a student to eat 20 meals per week in the dining hall or spend up to \$2.00 for breakfast, \$2.50 for lunch, and \$3.00 for dinner in the Delchamps Student Center Snack Bar.
 The 15 "Flex" Meal Plan allows a student to eat 15 of the 20 meals served per week in the dining hall plus \$150.00 to spend in the Delchamps Student Center Snack Bar or to purchase extra meals in the dining hall.
 The 10 "Flex" Meal Plan allows a student 10 of the 20 meals served per week in the dining hall plus \$200 to spend in the Delchamps Center Snack Bar or to purchase extra meals in the dining hall.
 Breakfast is not served on Saturday morning under any plan.
 The board charges include 8% state, county, and city sales tax on food.
 Food Service and Residence Halls are closed during Holidays.